forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

   - article
 ```

-Read more about these updates in our [docs](https://forestry.io/docs/settings/config-files#section-collection-options)
+Read more on these updates in our [docs](https://forestry.io/docs/settings/config-files#section-collection-options)📖